MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/voice-recognition.md

 Yealink Rockfall connects directly using USB to the Teams Rooms console.
 For best results, we recommend that you use Yealink Rockfall with the Yealink console.

 > [!NOTE]
 > We don't support Rockfall connected to Logitech Surface Pro Microsoft Teams Rooms.
-There is a known issue for that Teams Rooms can't recognize the Rockfall device through the dock.
+There is a known issue that Teams Rooms can't recognize the Rockfall device through the dock.

 Rockfall should be placed at least 8 inches (20 cm) away from walls and large objects, such as laptops.
 If the Rockfall USB cable isn't long enough for your setup, use cable extenders.

 1. Sign in to the console as administrator.
-2. Set the Teams device settings to match the Rockfall microphone and speaker.
-(They can also do this through the TAC portal instead of at the room console.)What is TAC?
+2. Set the Teams device settings to match the Rockfall microphone and speaker. (**They can also do this through the TAC portal instead of at the room console.)What is TAC?**
-3. Ensure you have the correct Microphone and Speaker settings.
+3. Ensure you have the correct microphone and speaker settings.

 The diagram shows how the Intelligent Speaker is connected to the device.